-Quality metrics can help process designers to identify quality problems and potential refactoring options, and to measure effects on model quality.
-However, what a high or low value for a particular quality metric is cannot be answered in general, but highly depends on the concrete process model(s).
-Therefore, like in SE it is up to the process designer to decide whether applying a particular refactoring is worthwhile.
+Though refactoring decisions have to be made by designers, quality metrics help them to identify quality problems or deviations from the norm.
+Refactoring techniques can be applied to improve the quality of a process model.
+Its effects on model quality, in turn, can be measured based on respective quality metrics.
 As the application of a particular refactoring may affect several schemes it is not sufficient to look only at the quality metrics of a single schema in isolation, but to apply metrics to the entire collection of schemes as well.
-For this purpose we introduce functions sum and avg, which we use later on for comparing process models before and after refactorings.
+For this purpose we introduce functions sum and avg, which we will use later on for comparing process models before and after refactorings.